Atrial Septal Defect (ASD)

 What is it?

-A "hole" in the wall that separates the top two chambers of the heart.
+An opening or hole (defect) in the wall (septum) that separates the top two chambers of the heart (atria).

 This defect allows oxygen-rich blood to leak into the oxygen-poor blood chambers in the heart.
-ASD is a defect in the septum between the heart's two upper chambers (atria).
+ASD is a defect in the septum between the heart's two upper chambers.
 The septum is a wall that separates the heart's left and right sides.

 More information for parents of children with ASD